Cluster

 For detailed instructions, refer to the SearchBlox Cluster Setup documentation.
 If you encounter any issues during configuration, contact SearchBlox support for assistance.

-Switching from Multinode cluster to Single Node
+⚠️ Do Not Switch from Multi-Node to Single Node

 What to Do Instead